dev-sora/pokeSound/readme.md

 ## Overview

-This program is designed to send low-dimensional images from a device(which have microphone and speaker) to another with sound alone.
+This program is designed to send low-resolution images from a device(which have microphone and speaker) to another with sound alone.

 ## Description